YottaDB/YDBDoc/MessageRecovery/errors.rst

 SHMHUGETLB
 -----------

-SHMHUGETLB, Could not back shared memory with huge pages, using base pages instead
+SHMHUGETLB, Could not back shared memory with huge pages, using base pages instead ffff

 Run Time Warning: When the `ydb_hugetlb_shm <../AdminOpsGuide/basicops.html#ydb-hugetlb-shm>`_ environment variable is defined and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES" in a process creating shared memory, YottaDB attempts to back shared memory segments with hugepages, using the default hugepages size.
 If huge pages cannot be used, YottaDB outputs the SHMHUGETLB warning and tries to back the shared memory with base pages instead.
-The warning message specifies the operation of the caller along with the relevant file path for the process requesting shared memory.
+The warning message specifies the operation of the caller along with the resource ffff for the process requesting shared memory.
 The warning message also includes either an ENOMEM or an EPERM error, depending on why the request for hugepages failed.

 Action: If the warning includes an ENOMEM error, consider allocating more hugepages.
 If the EPERM error is specified, make sure the caller is privileged (i.e. has the CAP_IPC_LOCK capability) and is a member of the group specified by the :code:`vm.hugetlb_shm_group` kernel parameter.